 Access keys are keyboard combinations that let you focus on any particular part of a page without using a mouse.
 We have chosen not to set up access keys on this site because doing so may conflict with any personal access keys that you may have set up on your computer.

 The main navigation menu appears at the top of every page to enable easy access to key sections of the site.

-Links are highlighted in coloured text and are displayed underlined when you move your mouse over them.
+Links are highlighted in blue text and are underlined.
 We try to ensure that the link text describes what is being linked to.
 This allows you to decide whether to open links.
 To help people who use screen readers, we aim to ensure that the link text makes sense when taken out of context.

-A search box is available at the top right-hand side of all pages on our main site, allowing you to type in your search terms and search the site.
+A search box is available at the top of all pages, allowing you to type in your search terms and search the site.